Hunter Dillon

 Hunter Dillon (born February 5, 2002) is a Canadian actor.
 He first gained mainstream attention with a recurring role as Caleb on season 2 of the Fox horror television series The Exorcist (2017).
 He had his breakout with a main role as Tyler Flaherty on the Hulu series Holly Hobbie (2018–2022), for which he was nominated for a Canadian Screen Award for Best Performance in a Children's or Youth Program or Series.

-Dillon had a starring voice role as Rodrick Heffley in the Diary of a Wimpy Kid animated film series (2021–2023), along with a starring role in the film Riceboy Sleeps (2022) and a recurring role as Hatcher on the Roku Channel fantasy series The Spiderwick Chronicles (2024).
+Dillon had a starring voice role as Rodrick Heffley in the Diary of a Wimpy Kid animated film series (2021–present), along with a starring role in the film Riceboy Sleeps (2022) and a recurring role as Hatcher on the Roku Channel fantasy series The Spiderwick Chronicles (2024).

 Career

 Dillon made his debut with a guest role as Young Sam Winchester in an episode of Supernatural (2013).
 He later portrayed Caleb on the second season of the Fox horror television series The Exorcist (2017).
 He guest starred as Sam on an episode of the CW anthology series Two Sentence Horror Stories (2021).
 In August 2021, he was cast in the independent drama film Riceboy Sleeps, which was released in September 2022.
 In December 2021, he had a starring voice role as Rodrick Heffley in the animated film adaptation of Diary of a Wimpy Kid.
 He reprised the role in two sequels: Rodrick Rules (2022) and Cabin Fever (2023).
 In 2023, Dillon was cast in a recurring role as Hatcher on the Disney+ series The Spiderwick Chronicles, which was later picked up by the Roku Channel and premiered on April 19, 2024.